 I say to all my clients that a website is an online shop window.
 Often, and usually these days, it's the first contact any potential client or customer will have with you or your company so it makes sense to do it properly from the off - first impressions, and all that?

-A business acquaintance, the venerable Andrew Allen of Mway Consultancy (Twitter: @MwayConsultancy), sent me a link to a brilliant infographic compiled by Catherine Clifford of entrepreneur.com which outlines some of the mistakes that frequently occur when new or small businesses launch their website and that how poor ongoing maintenance can, and probably will, cost money in the long run.
+I was sent a link from an acquaintance to a brilliant infographic compiled by Catherine Clifford of entrepreneur.com which outlines some of the mistakes that frequently occur when new or small businesses launch their website and that how poor ongoing maintenance can, and probably will, cost money in the long run.
 Catherine states that around one third of small-business owners maintain their websites themselves.
 Proper and frequent maintenance is a time consuming job, especially if there are various social networking profiles to maintain as well.
 Important key elements are often neglected or, in the worst case, absent.

 Call to action